osinkolu/FarmX/README.md

 - The topic of the next description
 - The next description itself.

-We provide all these as the topics and descriptions change based on the model in use.
+We provide all these as the topics and descriptions change based on the **model in use** and the **language selected**.
 Below are examples of responses.

 * Usecase set to crop_disease